Amazon launches Kindle store in China, could pave way for Kindle

-SHANGHAI Amazon.com Inc (AMZN.O) has launched a Kindle store for China, the company said on Thursday, selling Chinese electronic books for the mobile Kindle application, in a move that could soon see the device launched in China.
+SHANGHAI Dec 13 Amazon.com Inc has launched a Kindle store for China, the company said on Thursday, selling Chinese electronic books for the mobile Kindle application, in a move that could soon see the device launched in China.

 The launch of the store could pave the way for a roll-out of Amazon's Kindle device that has already received authorisation from China's radio regulator.
 Amazon's spokesman, Billy Huang, declined to comment on when the Kindle device would be sold in China.